josh-stillman/devops-for-typescript-devs/README.md

 ![infrastructure requirements](assets/task-def-infrastructure.png)

 What are these roles?
 The [Task Execution Role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html) is the role assumed by the ECS Service in starting the container.
-It needs permissions to do things like access ECR to get your image and access Secrets Manager for environment variables.
+It needs permissions to do things like access ECR to get your image and access Secrets Manager to get your environment variables.
 The [Task Role](https://towardsthecloud.com/amazon-ecs-task-role-vs-execution-role), on the other hand, is the role assumed by the running task, and is used for things like uploading files to s3 buckets or accessing other AWS services.

 ### Container Definition